Unlike other garden vegetables, you won't eat a gourd (Yet, they are edible).

 they develop a soft spot.
 If a soft spot is found, discard it.

-lightweight- - and fragile.
+content, the gourd becomes very lightweight- - and fragile.

 Once they are dry, you can make a wide range of crafts.
 They can be painted,